jsgounot/floria_analysis_workflow/README.md

 * `inpref`: For *single species* approach, will take the reference genome indicated in the configuration file.
 * `{assembler_name}`: For *single species* approach, will take the assembly generated by `{assembler_name}`
-* `kraken_ref`: For *multiple species* approach, will take reference genome and bam file generated using the kraken-mapping approach with each species processed individually.
+* `kraken_ref`: For *multiple species* approach, will take a reference genome and bam file generated using the kraken-mapping approach with each species processed individually.
 Requiere `{ass_reads}` that indicates which reads will be used for the kraken analysis.
-* `kraken_presplit`: Similar to kraken_ref, but all species are not splitted but processed in the same batch.
+* `kraken_presplit`: Similar to kraken_ref, but all species are not split but processed in the same batch.

 ##### Vcalling

 Informs which variant caller to use, can be either `longshot`, `lofreq` or a custom handmade variant caller called `binomial_custom`.
-We do not recommend using the latest as it oversimplify the variant calling process. `longshot` should be the default choice, `lofreq` does ***not*** work well with nanopore long reads.
+We do not recommend using the latest as it oversimplifies the variant calling process. `longshot` should be the default choice, `lofreq` does ***not*** work well with nanopore long reads.

 ##### Phaser and phaser mode

 Can be either `floria` or `strainberry` for now.

-Phaser mode is only used for *single species* approach with floria and defines wether you want to use `illumina`, `nanopore`, `pacbio` or an `hybrid` of illumina and nanopore.
+Phaser mode is only used for *single species* approach with floria and defines whether you want to use `illumina`, `nanopore`, `pacbio` or an `hybrid` of illumina and nanopore.
 Note that for `pacbio` you also need to define the preset for read simulation.

 ##### Sub assembler